Quansight-Labs/quansight-labs-site/posts/2020/07/the-ibis-backends.md

 2. Expression generating backends that create `sqlalchemy` expressions - `ibis.sql`.
 3. String generating backends - `ibis.bigquery and ibis.omniscidb`

-In the next few sections we'll unravel some of the different capiabilities of each approach.
+In the next few sections we'll unravel some of the different capabilities of each approach.

 ## A data-driven history of `ibis` compatability.